okta/odyssey/packages/docs/components/infobox.md

 <Description>

 When deploying Infoboxes, two `role`s may apply.
 Danger variants should utilize the `alert` role, as their contents represent immediate risk or failure.
 Success and Caution variants are better suited to the `status` role, which provides a less urgent announcement on appearance.
+The Info variant does not require a `role`, as it represents plain content.

 </Description>